suriyun-production/mmorpg-kit-docs/docs/pages/021-in-app-purchasing.md

 #### **How to create Cash Shop Database**

-You can create new cash package by right click in **Project** tab select
+You can create new cash package by right click in `Project` window select
 **Create -> Create CashShop -> CashPackageDatabase** (The menu name should be CashShopDatabase I will change it later)

 ![](https://cdn-images-1.medium.com/max/1600/1*6PF7I3f4uSmmfrjXIAQyWA.png)